aspyn-io/uikit/README.md

 npm install @aspyn-io/uikit
 ```

+## Contributing

+Everyone is encouraged to contribute to this repository via submission of Pull Request using [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow)

+### Local Development Setup

+- Ensure you have [Nodejs](https://nodejs.org/en/download) >= v22 installed
+  - Ensure you have npm package manager installed (usually comes with nodejs)
+- Run `npm install` to install dependancies
+- Run Storybook locally with `npm run storybook`

 ## TODO

 - [ ] Actually move some components in..
 - [ ] Expose a theme for customization?